-Each season presents its own unique health risks for children of all ages.
+Each season presents its own unique health risks for children 1 year or older.
 As the weather changes, we like to enjoy different activities, which each present their own challenges.
 Kids, in particular, are at risk for a variety of health issues as seasons change, since they’re active and spend so much time in big groups at school.
 Here’s what you need to know about the way the seasons impact your kids.

 Key fall health issues

 There are a variety of issues that children deal with during the fall when they are heading back to school.
 These include:

 - Allergies.
 The change of seasons means that new plants are blooming or shedding, and there’s a possibility that your child might be allergic to them.

 - The common cold.
 Although most people get the common cold once or twice a year, it’s still a nuisance.
 The cooler weather in tandem with back-to-school season put kids at risk.

 - Flu.
 The flu season begins to peak in the fall and winter.
 Kids are at risk when the flu goes around their school, particularly if they don’t have the flu shot.
 The flu can make existing health conditions worse, and in the most severe cases, lead to hospitalization.